mjpitz/mjpitz/content/blog/2021-06-16-rpi-network-bridge.md

 ```

 This overrides the configuration we provided initially and sets up a private, static IP block for connected devices to use.
+It also assigns `192.168.10.1` as the IP this device on the `eth0` interface.
-We really only need one here, but allocating a block may be useful at some point later on.
+We really only need two/three here, but allocating a block may be useful at some point later on.
 With the new file, we need to generate and apply the changes.

 ```